(Posted May, 2016. Scriptures quoted are from the New King James Bible, unless noted otherwise; revised August, 2017; June, 2019)

 (“Heaven, Hell, and In Between” by David Brandt Berg (Anchor, February 2018)

-To promote such narrow-minded exclusivism leaves a sour taste, to be sure: would God be so unfair as to refuse those who have tried to live decent lives but have not had a real opportunity to fall into the arms of the Savior during their earthly lifetimes? or even to those who did have the opportunity and refused but would turn to the Savior if given a second chance?
+Without proper and thoughtful answers to those questions, believers can come across as too narrow-minded and exclusive and leave an impression about God that He is terribly unfair to those who have tried to live decent lives but have not had a real opportunity to fall into the arms of the Savior during their earthly lifetimes; or even to those who did have the opportunity and refused but would turn to the Savior if given a second chance.
 Thank God for those Christian teachers who are trying to encourage a more open and accepting attitude towards those outside of church congregations.

 And what about those who do land in Hell?
 They may deserve it and need it, but is there no possibility of release for them?
 Is the all-or-nothing-at-all view of the Afterlife more extreme than it needs to be?
-It makes Heaven appear as some kind of private club whose high walls protect its privileged membership while its closed gates make sure to turn away all the so-called riff-raff.
+Is Heaven a private club with high walls and closed gates to insulate a privileged membership while turning away all the uninitiated non-members.